God may already be at work in your imagination about how you will make an impact “that will last forever.”

 How much does it cost to participate in an experience with ACMNP?

-First, there is a $25 application fee to process your application.
-Second, there is $275 participation fee.
-This fee covers your training, a leadership assessment, coaching, ministry materials, mid-season support, and a post-season retreat designed to help debrief and process your ministry time in a park.
+There is a $25 Application Fee that helps cover the cost of processing your application.
+Upon accepting a placement offer, there is a $275 Program Fee that covers your training, a leadership assessment, coaching, ministry materials, mid-season support, and a post-season debrief designed to help transition from and process your ministry time in a park.
 Some team members choose to raise support to help cover these costs.
 We can help with a fundraising manual.

 Your travel costs to the National Training Conference in Denver, Colorado or Indianapolis, Indiana.

 Your travel costs to your assigned park.
 We strongly recommend that you consider taking a car to your assigned park.
-Several parks are not accessible by car including: Glacier Bay, Isle Royale, and North Cascades.
+Although, several parks are not accessible by car including: Glacier Bay, Isle Royale, and North Cascades.

 Please keep in mind that the expenses related to recruiting, training, and supporting each team member exceeds $2,500.
 These additional costs are covered by hundreds of faithful supporters of ACMNP who want to invest in you and your ministry in a park.